 Fast fashion brands are very good at a few things, one of them is self-preservation.
-Amidst increased awareness about their ugly ways (thanks, in part, to movies like The True Cost), fast fashion retailers are being forced to work overtime to divert attention from their less-than-favorable ways.
+Amidst increased awareness about their ugly ways (thanks, in part, to movies like The True Cost), fast fashion retailers are being forced to work overtime to divert attention from their less-than-attractive ways.
+And they are doing just that.

 For H&M, this has taken the form of recycling initiatives (it just announced a new one in collaboration with singer, MIA) and a “Conscious Collection,” both of which have been in place for years now.
 More recently, this looks like an embrace of diversity.
-For its Fall/Winter 2016 runway show, the Swedish fast fashion giant looked to please just about every fashion show goer by casting as many different categories of models as it could.
-There was plus size model, Ashley Graham; transgender model Andreja Pejic; icon Amber Valletta (who also falls into the category of “older,” as she 42 years old); there were racially diverse models (think: Joan Smalls, Jourdan Dunn, Soo Joo, etc.); and bona fide supermodels like Freja, Natasha Poly, and Valetta (pictured below).
-And just in: the fast fashion giant has cast transgender Caitlyn Jenner for an upcoming campaign.
-Wow!
-H&M is such a wonderful company, right?
-On the surface, yes!
-Too bad these efforts were being used to mask ugly truths.
+For its Fall/Winter 2016 runway show, for instance, the Swedish fast fashion giant looked to please just about every fashion show-goer by casting as many different categories of models as it could.
+There was plus size model, Ashley Graham; transgender model Andreja Pejic; icon Amber Valletta (who also falls into the category of “older,” as she 42 years old); there were racially diverse models (think: Joan Smalls, Jourdan Dunn, Soo Joo, etc.); and bona fide supermodels like Freja Beha Erichsen, Natasha Poly, and Valetta.

 The move comes after a 2012 commitment from Zara to eliminate all discharge of hazardous chemicals from its supply chain and products by 2020.
 If that all sounds rather impressive to you, you’re not wrong.
 That would be a huge feat and a beneficial one for most parties involved.
 But before we get ahead of ourselves, we have seen this before, and its called “greenwashing.”